 Limitations to entry

-- Students must be able to attend a combination of 3 days/evenings per week as set out in the timetable.
+- Students must be able to attend 3 days per week as set out in the timetable.
+Some sessions may be timetabled for the evening (Restaurant Service only).

 Specialist Course Information